Cross-Document Validation: Beyond OCR & IDP

 | Human intervention required | High | Moderate | Low (edge cases only) |

-The incremental cost of cross-document validation over IDP ($0.50 to $1.00 per file) must be weighed against the cost of an undetected inconsistency: a financing contract executed on an incorrect amount, an incomplete KYC compliance file that triggers a regulatory sanction, a lease signed with a tenant whose declared income is inconsistent.
+The incremental cost of cross-document validation over IDP ($0.50 to $1.00 per file) must be weighed against the cost of an undetected inconsistency: a financing contract executed on an incorrect amount, an incomplete KYC compliance file that triggers a BSA examination finding, a lease signed with a tenant whose declared income is inconsistent.

 Concrete Example: The Same Leasing File Processed by OCR, IDP, and CheckFile

 Consider a real equipment leasing file for a commercial vehicle.
-The file contains 8 documents: director's government ID, company registration certificate, two most recent balance sheets, business bank details, dealer quote, leasing contract, and power of attorney.
+The file contains 8 documents: officer's government ID, Articles of Incorporation, two most recent balance sheets, business bank details, dealer quote, leasing contract, and power of attorney.

 OCR Result: "Data Extracted, 0 Alerts"